fluent-vue/docs/src/howto/importing-ftl-files.md

 # Importing .ftl files

 In addition to using Vue custom blocks to define localization messages, it is possible to import them from .ftl files.
+This allows for easier integration with localization services, for example Mozilla's [Pontoon](https://github.com/mozilla/pontoon).
+Check `ExternalFluentPlugin` in [unplugin-fluent-vue](/integrations/unplugin.html) for more details.

+Enabling `ExternalFluentPlugin` additionally allows to import .ftl files as `FluentResource` objects and add them to the bundle using `bundle.addResource`.
+This allows you to have shared translation files for all your Vue components:

 ```js
 import { FluentBundle, FluentResource } from '@fluent/bundle'